Hong Kong police fire pepper balls at protesters opposed to election delay, new law | Politics

 Hong Kong police fire pepper balls at protesters opposed to election delay, new law

-Police fired rounds of pepper balls at protesters in Hong Kong on Sunday as hundreds took to the streets to demonstrate against the postponement of legislative elections and a new national security law imposed by China.
+Police fired rounds of pepper balls at protesters in Hong Kong on Sunday and arrested almost 300 after demonstrators took to the streets to oppose the postponement of legislative elections and a new national security law imposed by China.
 Hong Kong leader Carrie Lam postponed the Sept.
 6 election for seats in the Asian financial hub's Legislative Council for a year in July because of a spike in coronavirus cases.

 These slogans are now banned under the new security law.
-Police said they arrested at least 90 people, mainly for illegal gatherings, in a notice on their Facebook page.
+Police said they arrested 298 people, mainly for illegal gatherings, in a notice on their Facebook page.
 Several well-known activists were arrested during the demonstration including Figo Chan, the vice-convenor of the Civil Human Rights Front and former legislator Leung Kwok-hung, also known as "Long Hair", according to a post on Chan's Facebook page.

 Anti-government demonstrations have declined this year mainly because of limits on group gatherings, imposed to counter the spread of coronavirus, and the security law, which punishes actions China sees as subversive, secessionist, terrorist or colluding with foreign forces.
 Critics say the law aims to quash dissent in the city, while supporters say it will bring more stability after a year of often-violent anti-government and anti-China unrest.